These easy vegan recipes for beginners make eating a whole food plant-based diet fun, healthy, and most importantly: delicious!

 Easy vegan recipes have got to include treats, right?
 If a no bake cookie and a peanut butter cup had a baby, it would be these bliss bites!
 This one is a vegan recipe we recommend to everyone: not just beginners.
 It’s our most popular recipe to date!
 One trick: make the “mini” version using a mini muffin tin to keep the portion size smaller: then you can eat more of them!

-Here's a fantastic vegan breakfast idea: a tofu scramble!
+Here's a fantastic vegan breakfast recipe: a tofu scramble!
 You'll be surprised how much it has the flavor and texture of scrambled eggs!
 It's a healthy, savory vegan breakfast that takes only 10 minutes to whip up.
 If you'd like, serve it with a veggie saute on the side: red onion, peppers and greens cooked until tender.

 And finally, another favorite in our easy vegan recipes: wild rice soup!
 This soup is creamy and comforting, with white beans, carrots, mushrooms and wild rice.
 It’s naturally creamy using cashews blended with some of the body of the soup.
 It makes for a filling and satisfying dinner that rounds out our list of easy vegan recipes.
 Try either Instant Pot Wild Rice Soup or Stovetop Wild Rice Soup.